MicrosoftDocs/Advertising-docs/BingAds/hotel-service/manage-hotel-campaigns.md

 <a name="workingwithhotels" />
 ## Working with hotels

 Hotels represent the hotels in your hotel feed.
 The API lets you list, get, and update hotels.
-You cannot use the API to add hotels; to add hotels, use the hotel feed.
+You cannot use the API to add hotels; to add hotels, use the [Hotel feed](../hotel-feed/hotel-feed.md).

 The following are the REST templates that you use to manage hotels.